mww/chilicon_cloud/README.md

-# Load platform example
+# Chilicon Cloud Integration

-This is an example of an integration loading its platforms from its own set up, and passing information on to the platforms.
+This integration creates a sensor that exposes solar power data from [Chilicon](https://chiliconpower.com/) microinverters.

-Use this approach only if your integration is configured solely via `configuration.yaml` and does not use config entries.
+This is an integration that loads its platforms from its own set up, based on [this](https://github.com/home-assistant/example-custom-config/tree/master/custom_components/example_load_platform/) example.
+It also draws heavily from [this](https://aarongodfrey.dev/home%20automation/building_a_home_assistant_custom_component_part_1/) blog post by Aaron Godfrey.
+It does not use the config flow which is the preferred method to setup integrations.

 ### Installation